top of page

 • Don't neglect taking one day off a week to rest from work!

-I know we are all busy and it can be difficult to fit a full practice everyday so here is a breakdown you can use to help your child schedule their
+It can be difficult to fit a full practice everyday so here is a breakdown you can use to help your child schedule their

 (Use “Ideal” if they have enough time, and “next best” if they have a particularly crammed schedule.)